danielmagnussons/orgmode/README.md

 =============

 Handles .org files.
-Features supported is listed in README.org

-Only tested on Windows 7.
-Any pull requests for Linux and OSX is welcome.
+Features supported is listed in README.org Only tested on Windows 7 and Ubuntu 12.04.
+Any pull requests for OSX is welcome.

-HOWTO
+Howto Windows
 =============

 	cd c:\Users\USER\AppData\Roaming\Sublime Text 2\Packages\